lupas/fireback/README.md

 ## Run

-To run the CLI tool, simply enter `fireback` in your CLI.
+To run the CLI tool, simply enter `fireback` in your CLI where your `fireback.config.mjs` is located.

 ```bash
 fireback